 Bright Cluster Manager Advanced Edition expands these capabilities to very large clusters, by using multiple, load-balanced provisioning nodes that can share load and take over from each other in case of hardware failure.

 The Role of the Cluster Management Daemon, GUI and Shell

 The cluster management daemon (CMDaemon) plays a central role in the coordination of the node provisioning process.
 It ensures that all required information is available to the head node and regular nodes, and that all required steps are taken in the correct order.
 It also takes corrective action if something goes wrong in the provisioning process.

-All commands for initiating related actions or modifying configuration information can be issued through the cluster management GUI or the cluster management shell.
+All commands for initiating related actions or modifying configuration information can be issued through Bright View or the cluster management shell.